-Overall, the perceptions of families and carers was that participant outcomes had improved from the first to the third plan review with the NDIS.
-The one exception was the response to the question 'Has the NDIS helped you with your health and wellbeing?' for the 0 to 14 age group.
+The perception of families and carers was that participant outcomes were mixed from the first to the third plan review with the NDIS.

 The number of participants is relatively small by age group.
 However, the volume of survey results collected and included in these tables will continue to grow over time.